 3. Sounds, sounds, and more sounds!
 There are a lot of sounds going on all day long.
 The alarm clock and coffee maker in the morning, the TV and music in the evening.
 The garbage truck that comes once a week, the smoke alarm that sometimes goes off when you tried that new recipe.
 Then there are the sounds you have no control over like thunder, the neighbors house party, fireworks from a nearby town, cars and buses as they go by on the street, etc. All of these sounds have the potential to become triggers for your dog and cause stress.
 Remember that your dog's hearing is much better than yours so if you can hear it, they can hear it much louder.
 If there are sounds your dog will be hearing a lot around the house, make sure to reward each time they hear these noises for the first few days and weeks of having them.
 Hit the button on the smoke alarm with your dog in a different room and have someone else feed treats each time the sound goes off.
 Play thunder and firework sounds on YouTube at a low volume and play fetch or tug while the video plays, or simply treat each time the sound is heard.
 Continue to increase the volume as your dog becomes less concerned with the sounds.

 4. People and dogs (and other living things)!
 This is the most obvious one and the thing most people think of when they hear the word "socialization".
 However, again this doesn't mean you need to expose your dog to these people by having them come up and touch your dog all over the place, or having your dog greet every dog you walk past (which is a no-no to begin with).
-The best way to socialize your puppy or new dog to people and other dogs is to let your dog go up to them when they are ready.
+When in public, have your dog watch other people/dogs at a distance and reward frequently.
+Especially if these dogs are barking or people are running.
+Creating positive associations around various stimuli will help build your pet's confidence around these stimuli.
+The best way to socialize your puppy or new dog to close encounters with people and other dogs is to let your dog go up to them when they are ready.
 They will go investigate the new people in the home and that's when the new people can offer some gentle pets or simply feed some treats.
 Follow a "consent to pet" approach.
 The person pets your dog for 3 seconds and then stops.
 If your dog wants more, they will say so.
 Consent is often not thought of from a dog's perspective, however it is unreasonable to expect a living animal to be okay with having their space constantly invaded.
 Dog's need their space too!
 The same goes for introductions to other dogs.
 This should always be done off leash, in a fenced in area or where the dogs won't feel cornered.
 When introducing any puppy or dog to a new dog, it should be done in a neutral space with no resources like food or water around.
 Once the dogs understand each other more, you can slowly begin to add resources while being mindful of their body language.
 Dog parks are not recommended tools for proper socialization, however if you do use them please follow the 1:1 ratio.
 Read more about that here!
 Be sure to reward for calmly noticing a squirrel on a walk, or when the cat comes around.
 Other living animals are bound to either excite or scare your dog.
 Make sure they enjoy their company and feel relaxed around them.

 5. Anything goes!
 There is so much more your puppy or dog will be experiencing with you as they age.
 Take a look around your home and the areas where you plan to bring your dog for play, walks, hangouts, etc. What objects are there around; vacuums, brooms, cars, buses, other dogs, school children, cats, trash blowing in the wind, etc. Create positive experiences with these objects simply by treating when they come around.
 Like the example before, if you have a street light that shakes in the wind, be sure to create a positive experience with this street light by treating your dog as you approach it, as it shakes, and as you walk past it.
 If she seems fearful of it (not taking treats is a definite sign), stay calm and back up to add more distance.
 Continue the flow of treats as she begins to take them again and find a way to walk past it at a greater distance.
 By being proactive in your training, you're greatly decreasing the chances of your dog growing up to fear that street light (and potentially all street lights), or whatever it may be.
 Don't wait for your dog to become fearful, teach them now that there is no reason to feel that way.